-Also known as postanginal sepsis, it is an infectious syndrome.
+Also known as post angina sepsis, it is an infectious syndrome.

 It is a rare and life-threatening complication of bacterial infections that generally affects healthy adolescents and young adults.

-Most often, it develops in association with a bacterial throat infection, but can develop in association with an infection affecting the ears, salivary glands ( mumps ), sinuses, or teeth, or in association with an infection of the Epstein-Barr.
+Most often, it develops in association with a bacterial throat infection but can grow in association with a condition affecting the ears, salivary glands ( mumps ), sinuses, or teeth, or in association with a disease of the Epstein-Barr.

-In people with Lemierre syndrome, the initial infection spreads to the deep spaces within the neck, leading to the formation of a transfer clot (septic thrombophlebitis).
+In people with Lemierre syndrome, the initial infection spreads to the neck’s deep spaces, leading to a transfer clot (septic thrombophlebitis).

-The infected clot then circulates in the blood (septicemia), causing the infection to also spread to the lungs (most commonly), the skeletal system, and / or other parts of the body such as the spleen, liver, kidney, the heart or the brain.
+The infected clot then circulates in the blood (septicemia), causing the infection to also spread to the lungs (most commonly), the skeletal system, and other parts of the body such as the spleen, liver, kidney, the heart, or the brain.

 Because most throat infections in young, healthy people do not cause serious health problems, diagnosis and treatment can be delayed.